brevzin/cpp_proposals/3951_string_interpolation/string-interpolation.md

 If we simply stored the expressions and the format string, that would be straightforward: we just have two [data members](#data-members).
 But we can do better than that.
 But before we get into the [interpolation information](#interpolation-information), I'll talk about the data members.

-## Lexing Consecutive String Literals
+## Concatenating Consecutive String Literals

 Consecutive string literals are concatenated during preprocessing.
 The same should hold true for template string literals — which can be concatenated with each other and also with regular string literals, in any order.
 In the table below, imagine we are initializing a variable `s` to the token sequence shown in the first column and examining the resulting `s.fmt()` and the expressions being lexed: